 Not only that! - you may not have known this - "Salers" is also an Appellation d'Origine Contrôlée (AOC) cheese of the regional Cantal sort, and the chefs will put it on everything for you without your even having to ask.

 So this is not only a gem-like formerly-medieval once-thriving burg still thriving once again on the pocketbooks of us history buffs.
 It's also a cynosure of the cheese world -- a Cheese Mecca almost.

 Whilst reflecting pretty deeply about cheeses, we've just about got the lay of the land in terms of restaurants.

 So we're back in the main square.
 We've canvassed the entire town now, except for the little street where the Hôtel Saluces resides, because there's a sort of unpleasant ethical association to that quarter of the village.

 The centre of the town -- the corner tower on the left is a mere add-on, we're told, whilst the tower on the Maison de la Ronade on the right is the real goods.

 That's the Maison de la Ronade there -- visits to the museum-like front rooms right up to the attic can be booked, purely nominal fee, with Mr Garrigue's enthusiastic explanations of the house and its family and historical heritage.
-Staying for three or four days at the Maison de la Ronade is a heartwarming treat, even if there is no wireless there.
+Staying for three or four days at the Maison de la Ronade is a heartwarming treat, even if there is no WiFi there.